-Legislative text BACK TO TABLE OF CONTENTS Article 21 - Requirements relating to standardisation 21.10.
+21.10.
 The transaction documentation shall include clear provisions that facilitate the timely resolution of conflicts between different classes of investors, voting rights shall be clearly defined and allocated to bondholders and the responsibilities of the trustee and other entities with fiduciary duties to investors shall be clearly identified.

-STS criteria 63. and the responsibilities of the trustee and other entities with fiduciary duties to investors shall be clearly identified.
-Article 43.3(b): requirements under 21.10 must be met "as of the time of notification".
-Yes Verified?
-PCS Comment See 4.1 Terms and condition sand the Trust Deed outline the responsibilities of the trustee EBA Final non-ABCP STS Guidelines - statements on background and rationale Resolution of conflicts between different classes of investors (Article 20 (10)) 70.
-The objective of this criterion is to help ensure clarity for securitisation noteholders of their rights and ability to control and enforce on the underlying credit claims or receivables.
-This should make the decision-making process more effective, for instance in circumstances where enforcement rights on the underlying assets are being exercised.
-71. To facilitate consistent interpretation of this criterion, the term 'clear provisions that facilitate the timely resolution of conflicts between different classes of investors' should be further interpreted.
-EBA Final non-ABCP STS Guidelines
+63. and the responsibilities of the trustee and other entities with fiduciary duties to investors shall be clearly identified.

+See section 4.1 Terms and condition and the Trust Deed outline the responsibilities of the trustee.

+EBA Final non-ABCP STS Guidelines - statements on background and rationale

+Resolution of conflicts between different classes of investors (Article 20 (10))

+- 70. The objective of this criterion is to help ensure clarity for securitisation noteholders of their rights and ability to control and enforce on the underlying credit claims or receivables.
+This should make the decision-making process more effective, for instance in circumstances where enforcement rights on the underlying assets are being exercised. - 71.
+To facilitate consistent interpretation of this criterion, the term 'clear provisions that facilitate the timely resolution of conflicts between different classes of investors' should be further interpreted.